opelolo/nlp-hospital-readmission-prediction/README.md

 This notebook assumes that ADMISSIONS.csv and NOTEEVENTS.csv were downloaded and placed in the same folder as this notebook.

 ## Task
-We have a task to predict 30-day unplanned readmission of patients who have been initially discharged from the electronic medical records
+We have a task to predict 30-day unplanned readmission of patients who have been initially discharged from the electronic medical records.

+## Procedure
+For this task, I followed the following procedures
+1. Data cleaning: After gathering the data, I analyzed the admissions table and cleaned the data because there were missing values.
+Also, I cleaned the moteevents data and removed unnecessary stop words that were irrelevant
+2. Word rating: I used Bag-of-words to prioritise the words needed for our prediction in the hospital notes

 ## References
 1. https://arxiv.org/abs/1801.07860